andreagigli/explainingCNNPredictionLime/README.md

 Notes:

 * Please refer to project_NN/reportandpresentation.pdf for the installation instructions.
-* The project was written in November 2017 and has not been tested ever since.
-Uses Keras with Theano backend: adaptations are possibly required for Tensorflow (order of the image channels, for example).
+* The project was written in November 2017 and used standalone Keras with Theano backend.
+It has been recently ADAPTED to use TENSORFLOW KERAS (it does not need standalone Keras and Theano anymore).
+* Due to this adaptation expect some non-optimal implementation.
+For example, in the function classify_neighbors.. (it definitely needs reworking)